by Tommy Hough

 Both my grandfathers survived the battlefields of World War One, so those lyrics mean a little something extra for me.

-May the cards be right, may the leather be black, may the bomber keep flying and may the road crew get lost along the way.
+May the cards be right, may the leather be black, may the bomber keep flying and may the road crew never get lost along the way.
 RIP Lemmy Kilmister.

 by Tommy Hough